berrym/simple_extract/README.md

-# simple_extract
+# simple-extract

 Simple File Extraction

 ## Description

 A small command line file extraction utility written in Python.
-It uses external tools to optionally fetch from an url and decompress archives.
+It uses external tools to optionally fetch from an url and decompress many types of archives.

 ## Getting started

-Python >= *3.9* **needed**
+Python >= *3.12* **needed**

 External tools that can be used: